-Disclaimer: The Sennheiser CX Plus True Wireless was sent as a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We would like to thank Sennheiser USA for giving us this opportunity.

 To read more on Sennheiser products we have featured on Headfonics click here.